Gifted Education Services

 Students who participated in 5th Grade Cluster Group ELA transition to 6th Grade Honors ELA.
 This course is content accelerated (7th grade Common Core State Standards), using Springboard as a resource.
 Summer course work is required: Reading and annotating The Red Kayak in preparation for a Socratic Seminar.

 Students who did not participate in 5th Grade Cluster Group ELA may be recommended.
-A screening panel will use qualitative (stakeholder comments) and quantitative data (STAR data, local assessments, CogAT scores) to determine whether the student qualifies for 6th Grade Honors ELA.
+A screening panel will use qualitative (stakeholder comments) and quantitative data (STAR data, state assessments, and local assessments) to determine whether the student qualifies for 6th Grade Honors ELA.
 Summer course work along with a placement letter will be mailed home in March/April if a student qualifies.
 Letters are not sent home to students who do not qualify for services.

 Students who participated in 5th Grade Cluster Group Math or 5th Grade Daily Replacement Math transition to 6th Grade Honors Math (7th Grade Common Core State Standards).

 Students who did not participate in 5th Grade Cluster Group Math may be recommended.
-A screening panel will use qualitative (stakeholder comments) and quantitative data (STAR data, local assessments, CogAT scores) to determine whether the student qualifies for 6th Grade Honors Math.
+A screening panel will use qualitative (stakeholder comments) and quantitative data (STAR data, state assessments, and local assessments) to determine whether the student qualifies for 6th Grade Honors Math.
 Placement letters will be mailed home in March/April if a student qualifies.
 Letters are not sent home to students who do not qualify for services.

-The Iowa Algebra Aptitude Test (IAAT) is also administered to all Daily Replacement Math students as well as Cluster Group Math students who score at or above the 90th percentile (scale score) two grade levels higher.
+The Iowa Algebra Aptitude Test (IAAT) is also administered to all Daily Replacement Math students.
 The results from IAAT as well as STAR, CogAT, and teacher input are reviewed to determine readiness for Pre-Algebra in 6th grade (8th grade standards) in lieu of 6th Grade Honors Math.
 A screening panel reviews data to determine placement.
 IAAT Profile Results information from IAAT, as well as placement decisions, are mailed home to families by the end of April.

 Junior High Math Pathways